PBRjr/obsidian-eberron-notes/Campaign Notes/Story/Encounters/Stranded Seer.md

 ### Reading of Fate

 Bjorn's reading
 >  Ahh, the Bearwolf.
 The storm within you rages, your heart torn between duty and blood.
 Yesss, I feel your fury, one that is only matched by the darkness that taint's your brother's soul.

 Draven's reading:
 > A man of many names, and yet you've barely begun to discover what any one of them mean to you.
 The Knight's own mind betrays him, a Valiant sacrifice your curse and your savior.
 Will the light of Siberys grant you divine clarity?
 Or has it already killed you, your body still connecting the dots?

 Geralt's reading:
 > The lost child, a wolf born of oak and stone, bird song and a quiet breeze your comfort, your solace, a second home created out of the destruction of another.
 The creations of man have taken so much from you.
 Yes...
 I feel anger and disgust.
 But is it born from what has been taken from you?
-Or is it from knowing, deep down, that the relief of investigat
+Or is it from knowing, deep down, that your only chance of discovering why you lost everything lies in the origin of your family's heart?